ankitects/anki-manual/src/deck-options.md

 - **Descending intervals**: Shows cards with longer intervals first.
 - **Ascending ease**: Shows more difficult cards first.
 - **Descending ease**: Shows less difficult cards first.
-- **Relative overdueness**: Shows cards that you're most likely to have forgotten first.
+- **Relative overdueness**: Shows cards that you're more likely to have forgotten first.
 This is generally recommended if you have a large backlog that may take some time to get through, and you want to reduce the chances of forgetting more cards.